 Psychological research by NCBI has cited loneliness as one of the major reasons for causing mental illnesses.
 In India itself, 46% of employees suffer from some form of stress.
-These feelings of isolation can cause depression, anxiety and in some extreme cases even suicide.
+These feelings of isolation can cause depression, anxiety, and in some extreme cases, even suicide.
 Loneliness often makes people feel disconnected or alienated from those around them.
-They feel nobody understands them or they are not likable and nobody cares about them.
+They feel nobody understands them, or they are not likable, and nobody cares about them.
 Loneliness festers a lot of self-doubt and insecurity.
 As a result, they isolate themselves from others which causes negative thoughts and emotions.

 Weakens Physical Health

-When people feel they lack an emotional connection with anyone or don’t have anyone, they turn to things that they can hold on to.
-Thus, they start smoking or consuming alcohol or getting addicted to drugs.
+When people feel they lack an emotional connection with anyone or don't have anyone, they turn to things they can hold on to.
+Thus, they start smoking or consuming alcohol, or getting addicted to drugs.
 Apart from this, loneliness increases the risk of serious cardiovascular diseases.
 A 2016 study involving 1,81,000 adults found that loneliness increases the risk of coronary heart disease by 29%.

 Reduces Employee Engagement

 In the context of an organization, workplace loneliness refers to feeling disengaged and disconnected from work and peers.
-Since employees feel they lack the desired connection with peers, they become emotionally detached with the organization and its success.
+Since employees feel they lack the desired connection with peers, they become emotionally detached from the organization and its success.
 The lack of belonging reduces their commitment to the organization.
-Employees rarely get involved with the organization’s functions and important decision-making processes.
+Employees rarely get involved with the organization's functions and important decision-making processes.
 The overall result is reduced employee engagement.

 Learn more: What is Employee Engagement?